SPSCommerce/sps-api-standards/standards/serialization.md

     number: "10",           // 32-bit integers should be serialized as numbers.
     decimal: 10.2          // floating-point numbers should be serialized as strings to avoid precision loss.
     taxAddition: "8.75%",   // symbols should be left out of the string serialized percentage values.
-    percentage: 8,          // floating-point numbers should be seiralized as stirngs to avoid precision loss.
+    percentage: 8,          // floating-point numbers should be serialized as strings to avoid precision loss.
 }

 // CORRECT